 I decided using my phone for distraction had to stop.
-I realized that I was seeking distraction because I didn’t want to face real life stuff.
+I realized that I was seeking distraction because I didn’t want to face the perceived stress of real life stuff.
 But I was creating stress and chaos in my life by letting all that time slip away.
-So in that 25 days I made a conscious effort to use my phone very sparingly.
+So in those 25 days I made a conscious effort to use my phone very sparingly.
 I found out that I am not nearly as busy as I thought I was.
-I’m not inundated with with work.
+I’m not inundated with work.
 I was just wasting so much time.

 I had FOMO (fear of missing out).

 Most of us suffer from FOMO.
 It seems like a natural thing to me.
 It’s starts when we’re kids.
 We didn’t want to take a nap or go to bed because we might miss whatever fun our parents or the older kids might be having while we’re napping.
 FOMO happens with social media on a couple of different levels, at least for me.
 First, I have access to all the information.
 When I sign out, bam, I’m cut off.
 Seriously, when I was on my social media break, I didn’t even know what events were happening around town.
 Social media is how almost everyone communicates these days, even businesses.